 Abstract

 We address a novel problem domain in the analysis of optical coherence tomography (OCT) images: the diagnosis of multiple macular pathologies in retinal OCT images.
-The goal is to identify the presence of normal macula and each of three types of macular pathologies, namely, macular hole, macular edema, and age-related macular degeneration, in the OCT slice centered at the fovea.
+The goal is to identify the presence of normal macula and each of three types of macular pathologies, namely, macular edema, macular hole, and age-related macular degeneration, in the OCT slice centered at the fovea.
 We use a machine learning approach based on global image descriptors formed from a multi-scale spatial pyramid.
-Our local descriptors are dimension-reduced Local Binary Pattern histograms, which are capable of encoding texture information from OCT images of the retina.
-Our representation operates at multiple spatial scales and granularities, leading to robust performance.
-We use 2-class Support Vector Machine classifiers to identify the presence of normal macula and each of the three pathologies.
-We conducted extensive experiments on a large dataset consisting of 326 OCT scans from 136 patients.
-The results show that the proposed method is very effective.
+Our local features are dimension-reduced local binary pattern histograms, which are capable of encoding texture and shape information in retinal OCT images and their edge maps, respectively.
+Our representation operates at mul-tiple spatial scales and granularities, leading to robust performance.
+We use 2-class support vector machine classifiers to identify the presence of normal macula and each of the three pathologies.
+To fur-ther discriminate sub-types within a pathology, we also build a classifier to differentiate full-thickness holes from pseudo-holes within the macular hole category.
+We conduct extensive experiments on a large dataset of 326 OCT scans from 136 subjects.
+The results show that the proposed method is very effective (all AUC > 0.93).

 Reference

 Y.-Y. Liu , M. Chen, H. Ishikawa, G. Wollstein, J.S.
-Schuman, J. M. Rehg, "Automated macular pathology diagnosis in retinal OCT Images using multi-scale spatial pyramid with local binary patterns", Intl Conf on Medical Image Computing and Computer Assisted Intervention (MICCAI), 2010 (Oral paper)
+Schuman, J. M. Rehg, "Automated macular pathology diagnosis in retinal OCT Images using multi-scale spatial pyramid with local binary patterns", Intl Conf on Medical Image Computing and Computer Assisted Intervention (MICCAI), 2010 (Oral paper, acceptance rate: 5.7% out of 786 submissions)

 Fig. 1: OCT Imaging